Skip to Content

 Best Bottoms for Inverted Triangle Body Types

-You can quickly wear more trendy pants, with pleat or tie-waist details.
+You can also wear more trendy pants, with pleats or tie-waist details.

 Best Dresses for Inverted Triangle Body Types